bsimps3/cs50labs/syntax/README.md

 ## What is Syntax?

 In linguistics, syntax is the set of rules for using words, phrases and punctuation to form sentences.
 As you can see above, if the word order of a sentence is incorrect, you might not understand what is being said to you.
+You've been learning the syntax of English for years now.
+So, of course things are going to be awkward and unfamiliar when you start learning an entirely new language: C.

 {% next %}